-PROCEDURES FOR FIRESAFETY DURING CONSTRUCTION OR ALTERATION OF A BUILDING
+PROCEDURES FOR FIRE SAFETY DURING CONSTRUCTION OR ALTERATION OF A BUILDING

+Effective Date: Jan 1, 2020

+1.0 SCOPE

+Buildings undergoing construction or alteration shall be in accordance with the directives herein.

+2.0 PERMITS

+Permits are required for all construction or alterations of a building.

+3.0 APPROVALS

-- 1. SCOPE.
-Buildings undergoing construction or alteration shall be in accordance with the directives herein. - PERMITS.
-Permits are required for all construction or alteration of a building. - 3.
-APPROVALS.
-Approval of the safety precautions required for buildings being constructed or altered required by the Authority Having Jurisdiction (AHJ) in addition to any other approvals required for specific operations or processes associated with such work.
-EXCEPTION: Buildings designated as Group R, Division 3 or Group U do not require approval of safety precautions. - FIRESAFETY.
-Fire protection, including fire apparatus access roads and water supplies for fire protection, is required to be installed and made serviceable prior to and during the time of construction.
+Approval of the safety precautions required for buildings being constructed or altered is required by the Authority Having Jurisdiction (AHJ) in addition to any other approvals required for specific operations or processes associated with such work.

+Exception: Buildings designated as Group R, Division 3 or Group U do not require approval of safety precautions.

-EXCEPTION: When alternate methods of protection, as approved, are provided, these requirements may be modified or waived.
+- FIRE SAFETY Fire protection, including fire apparatus access roads and water supplies for fire protection, is required to be installed and made serviceable prior to and during the time of construction.
+Exception: When alternate methods of protection, as approved, are provided, these requirements may be modified or waived. - 4.1 Fire-protection Plan.

-- 4.1 FIRE-PROTECTION PLAN.
 A fire-protection plan shall be established.
-At the time of application, plans and procedures shall be submitted for review and approval prior to construction.
-Following approval of the application, a copy of the approved application plans shall be maintained on the premises in an approved location.
-The plans shall include the following: - 4.1.1 Plans for fire apparatus access. - 4.1.2 Plans and specifications for fire hydrants. - 4.1.3 Plans for marking of fire apparatus access roads, addresses and fire-protection equipment. - 4.1.4 Site Storage Plans, interior and exterior, including: - 4.1.4.1 Useable storage height for each storage area. - 4.1.4.2 Aisle dimensions between each storage array. - 4.1.4.3 Maximum pile volume for each storage array. - 4.1.4.4 Location and classification of commodities. - 4.1.4.5 Location of commodities which are banded or encapsulated. - 4.1.4.6 Floor plan of the building showing locations and dimensions of storage areas and aisles. - 4.1.4.7 Location of fire department access doors. - 4.1.4.8 Location of fire fighting equipment being maintained on site. - 4.1.4.9 Location of valves controlling the water supply. - 4.1.4.10 Location of fire walls and control areas. - 4.1.4.11 Hazardous Materials Management Plan. - NOTE: Additional information regarding required design features, commodities, storage arrangement and fire-protection features shall be provided at the time of permit, when required by the SJFD.
+As part of the building plan check submittal, pans and procedures shall be submitted for review and approval prior to construction.
+Following approval, a copy of the approved plans shall be maintained on the premises in an approved location.
+The plans shall include the following: - 4.1.1 Plans for fire apparatus access. - 4.1.2 Plans and specifications for fire hydrants. - 4.1.3 Plans for marking of fire apparatus access roads, addresses and fire-protection equipment. - 4.1.4 Site storage plans, interior and exterior, including: - 4.1.4.1 Useable storage height for each storage area. - 4.1.4.2 Aisle dimensions between each storage array. - 4.1.4.3 Maximum pile volume for each storage array. - 4.1.4.4 Location and classification of commodities. - 4.1.4.5 Location of commodities which are banded or encapsulated. - 4.1.4.6 Floor plan of the building showing locations and dimensions of storage areas and aisles. - 4.1.5 Location of fire department access doors. - 4.1.6 Location of fire-fighting equipment being maintained on site. - 4.1.7 Location of valves controlling the water supply. - 4.1.8 Location of fire walls and control areas. - 4.1.9 Hazardous materials management plan.

+Note: Additional information regarding required design features, commodities, storage arrangement and fire-protection features shall be provided at the time of permit, when required by the SJFD.